Canon 250D vs Fujifilm X-T100

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 250D and X-T100 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Fujifilm X-T100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 250D or the Fujifilm X-T100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.